Cohomological rigidity of oriented Hantzsche-Wendt manidolds: Properties of Hantzsche-Wendt matrices

 Hence $A = \left[ \begin{smallmatrix} B & 3\\ 3 & E \end{smallmatrix}\right].$ In the case (a) since dimensions of $B,E$ are odd and sums of column of $A$ are $3$ we obtain that sums of column of $B$ and $E$ are $0.$ Moreover, if $B$ is an odd diagonal submatrix of \emph{$HW$-matrix} then by definition \ref{hwm} a sum of rows of $B$ should enclose $1.$ But this is impossible and also case (a) is impossible.
 2mm

-In case (b) since dimensions of $B,E$ are even and sums of column of $A$ are $3$ we obtain that sums of column of $B$ and $E$ are $3.$ Moreover either the matrix $B$ or the matrix $E$ has rank $> 2.$ Assume that such property has the matrix $B.$ If a matrix $K_A$ has complement, then a matrix $K_B$ has complement to \emph{$HW$-matrix}.
+In case (b) since dimensions of $B,E$ are even and sums of column of $A$ are $3$ we obtain that sums of column of $B$ and $E$ are $3.$ Moreover either the matrix $B$ or the matrix $E$ has rank $> 2.$ Assume the matrix $B$ has such a property.
+If a matrix $K_A$ has complement, then a matrix $K_B$ has complement to \emph{$HW$-matrix}.
 But by induction it is impossible.
 2mm

-2. Let $p^{(3)}(A)$ is not connected.
+2. Assume that $p^{(3)}(A)$ is not connected.
 We have to consider two cases.
 The same as in the step 1.
 2mm

 (a) $p^{(3)}(A)$ is a direct sum of two odd blocks, 2mm

 (b) $p^{(3)}(A)$ is a direct sum of two even bloks.
 1mm